Nikhil-Manglore/PowerNap/README.md

 Sleep!
 You will be awoken once you have reached the specified number of sleep cycles

-Created by Garrin Shieh, Nikhil Manglore, Anderson Wang, Parth Dhanotra
+Created by Garrin Shieh, Nikhil Manglore, Anderson Wang, Parth Dhanotra, Daniel Ghasemfar